Ooredoo Unveils Innovative Showcase At Expo 2023 Doha

-(MENAFN- Gulf Times) Ooredoo Qatar held an official opening of its booth at Expo Doha 2023 in the presence of Ooredoo Qatar CEO Sheikh Ali bin Jabor al-Thani and Expo 2023 Doha secretary-general engineer Mohamed Ali al-Khouri.
+Doha, Qatar: Ooredoo Qatar, the nation's leading telecommunications provider, held an official opening of its booth at the Expo Doha 2023, attended by Ooredoo Qatar's CEO, Sheikh Ali bin Jabor Al Thani, and the Secretary-General of the Horticultural Expo 2023 Doha, Eng Mohamed Ali Al Khouri.

-The Ooredoo booth, presents an array of innovative solutions, such as the Ooredoo Smart Lighting system for street and landscape lighting, a smart system for efficient waste monitoring and collection, smart energy and water metering services and a more optimised sewage system management solution.
+The Ooredoo booth at Expo 2023 Doha presents an array of innovative solutions, such as the Ooredoo Smart Lighting system for street and landscape lighting, a smart system for efficient waste monitoring and collection, smart energy and water metering services, and a more optimised sewage system management solution.

-These cutting-edge systems, all connected via Ooredoo's NB-IoT network, showcase the company's commitment to efficiency, eco-friendliness, and sustainable urban infrastructure, reducing energy consumption and operational costs by using advanced sensors and real-time data analytics, a statement explained.
+These cutting-edge systems, all connected via Ooredoo's NB-IoT network, showcase the company's commitment to efficiency, eco-friendliness, and sustainable urban infrastructure, reducing energy consumption and operational costs by using advanced sensors and real-time data analytics.

 As a strategic partner of Expo 2023 Doha, Ooredoo is at the forefront of driving digital transformation and sustainable solutions in Qatar.